 In the 50-years since its foundation, Wingham Museum has become an integral part of the community.
 It’s amazing collection reflects the generosity of local donors, and a shared community commitment to keeping the history of the Manning Valley.
 Its volunteers work hard to keep the museum open 7 days a week and, in addition, publish books and a bi-annual journal, assist with family history enquiries and regularly add their knowledge and assistance to local festivals and other community projects.

 Today, Wingham Museum offers the people of the Manning and visitors a unique cultural and heritage experience.
 It has become an amazing tourist and education destination, as well as an archive of great significance.

 Come and say hi!
 We look forward to meeting you…

 In other words – it’s big!
 Come in and see our for yourself.
-Wander across the floorboards of our National Trust building and learn about our pioneering past.
 Walk through the jail cell that held infamous bushranger, Jimmy Governor or read about the trials of Isabella Mary Kelly – the inspiration for Di Morrissey’s book “the Valley”.

 Our friendly and knowledgeable volunteers are available to assist with your enquiries.

 Our special exhibition for the December – January school Holidays will be toys and games.

 Come along and see what toys and games your grandparents and parents may have played with as children.

 Opening hours are 10am to 4pm, every day except for Good Friday, Christmas Day, Boxing Day and New Years Day when the museum is closed.
 Please note however – we are a volunteer organization and cannot always guarantee our doors will be open.
 To avoid disappointment, we suggest you call ahead of your visit, 02 6553 5823 .

 Our Archives and Research Center is open on Tuesdays, 10am to 2pm, with research and collections volunteers available to help with your inquiries.